 NRCS offers financial and technical assistance to farmers choosing to implement a new organic management standard.

-NRCS will also increase organic expertise throughout the organization by creating positions for organic experts at each of its regional technology support centers.
-These positions will provide training to NRCS field staff who provide direct services to USDA customers.
+NRCS will also increase organic expertise throughout the organization with new organic experts at each of its regional technology support centers.
+These positions train NRCS field staff who serve farmers.
 This is in addition to the existing NRCS assistance for organic and transitioning producers including conservation planning, conservation practice implementation and financial assistance for all offered conservation practices.

 Assistance from the Risk Management Agency